piotre13/TEASER/README.md

       +-- weather file #.mos file
       +-- package order # package.order file with the order of modelica packages +-- package # actuale .mo file for the entire project (load this on OM)

+# TEASER
+## problems:

+# CREATE fmu
+## problems:
+1. export the solver (using flag for cvode) Are we really using the specific solver (NB only euler and Cvode )
+# SIMULATE FMU
+## problems:
+1. modifica dei parametri
+2. funzionamento cooling